Naz or, in Urdu, ناز has a direct translation to the english word Pride.

 The only blends with synthetics are used in our recycled line and, sometimes, in our surpluses line, for some reasons: adding synthetics long fibers to shorter fibers like cotton or wool increase the durability and shape of a product, which make them last longer.

-Nevertheless we do choose wisely when it comes to create new pieces with added synthetic fibers and, after internal discussion and studying its life cycle assessment , we try to only add synthethic fibers to pieces with wool (that auto-cleans itself), and outwear pieces, like jumpers and coats, that need less washing.
+Nevertheless we do choose wisely when it comes to create new pieces with added synthetic fibers and, after internal discussion and studying its life cycle assessment , we try to only add synthethic fibers to pieces with wool (that cleans itself to some extent), and outwear pieces, like jumpers and coats, that need less washing.

 When you really need to wash your jumpers we recommend that you use the GuppyBag, a washing bag that filters microplastics and prevents them from getting into the water cycle.